sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 # Labelling Mechanism

 The SIFIS-Home framework defines APIs and makes them available for SIFIS-Home-aware apps developers.
-A generic API implements functionalities of a device and possibly operates on data.
+A generic API implements functionalities of either a service or a device and possibly operates on data.
 However, the execution of an API may imply obvious, as well as subtle, risks.
 We identified three categories of possible risks: *safety*, *privacy*, and *financial risks*.